cloudmesh/classes/docs/source/overview.rst

 In case of a software project, we encourage a group project with up to three members.

-You can use the discusson TBD  to form project teams or just communicate privately with other classmembers to formulate a team.
+You can use the discussion TBD  to form project teams or just communicate privately with other class members to formulate a team.

-.. todo:: include a link to the dicussion for formulating projects.
+.. todo:: include a link to the discussion for formulating projects.

-The following artifacts are part of the deliverabels
+The following artifacts are part of the deliverables

 .. todo:: Hyungro. include paper/report length requirement as RST table